groupcincy/InvoiceLion/README.md

 ## Download

-100% free and open souce (MIT licensed), so [grab the latest release](https://github.com/Usecue/InvoiceLion/releases) of this software and install it on your own server.
+[Grab the latest release](https://github.com/Usecue/InvoiceLion/releases) of this software and install it on your own server.
+It is 100% free and open souce (MIT licensed).

 ## Requirements